PPF Car Detailing Service in Dubai: What It Includes and Costs

 Annual ceramic coating top-up is recommended on PPF installations.
 The film surface is cleaned, lightly decontaminated, and a maintenance coat of ceramic spray is applied.
 This refreshes the hydrophobic layer and extends the coating's effective life.
 Cost for a maintenance detail of a ceramic-coated PPF car in Dubai is AED 500 to AED 800.

-How Often Should a PPF Car Be Detailed in Dubai
+How Often Should a PPF Car Be Detailed in Dubai?

 In Dubai's environment, a PPF-protected car should be hand washed every 7 to 14 days.
 The combination of road grit, construction dust, and bird droppings in Dubai means contamination builds quickly.
 Bird droppings in particular are acidic and should be removed within a few hours of landing on the film.